PrakashPatel9/A101/README.md

 Module team research and development

 Step-by-Step Instructions for Research Analysis
-Step 1: Define the Research Question
-Research Question: How does an individual's job type affect the likelihood of subscribing to a term deposit?
+Step 1: Define the Research Question (Date: Before 18 Nov) Research Question: How does an individual's job type affect the likelihood of subscribing to a term deposit?
-Step 2: State Hypotheses
+Step 2: State Hypotheses (Date: Before 18 Nov)
 Null Hypothesis (H₀): There is no difference in the proportion of individuals subscribing to a term deposit (y) among different job types (job).
 Alternative Hypothesis (H₁): There is a difference in the proportion of individuals subscribing to a term deposit (y) among different job types (job).